 John Turner joined The Paul Merage School of Business in 2010 as an assistant professor of Operations and Decisions Technologies.
 He holds a Ph.D. in Operations Research from the Tepper School of Business, Carnegie Mellon University.
 For his doctoral work titled Ad Slotting and Pricing: New Media Planning Models for New Media, Turner was honored by INFORMS with the 2011 George B. Dantzig Dissertation Award.
 This award is given for the best dissertation in any area of operations research and the management sciences that is innovative and relevant to practice.
+More recently, Turner was named a 2012 Yahoo!
+Faculty Research & Engagement Program Scholar for his work in planning and scheduling online advertising, and was awarded the 2014 INFORMS William Pierskalla Best Paper Award in Health Care Management Science for his work on designing a trauma care system in Korea.

 Turner's research interests include applied optimization, large-scale optimization, revenue management, media management, health care management, and problems that lie at the interface of operations and marketing.
 His research has been published in leading journals, including “Scheduling of Dynamic In-Game Advertising” in the journal Operations Research, “Planning of Guaranteed Targeted Display Advertising” in Operations Research, “Simultaneous Location of Trauma Centers and Helicopters for Emergency Medical Service Planning” in Operations Research, and “A Large U.S. Retailer Selects Transportation Carriers under Diesel Price Uncertainty,” in Interfaces.